KVA-LMF/kva-lmf.github.io/about/index.md

 vetenskapens logik, metodologi och filosofi av en svensk nationalkommitté ansluten till Internationella unionen för vetenskapens historia och filosofi*).
-In 1975 this led to the creation of the committee under its current name *The Swedish National Committee for Logic, Methodology and Philosophy* (In Swedish:
+In 1975 this led to the creation of the committee under its current name *The Swedish National Committee for Logic, Methodology and Philosophy of Science* (In
-*Svenska nationalkommittén för logik, metodologi och filosofi*).
+Swedish: *Svenska nationalkommittén för logik, metodologi och filosofi*).

 [A separate post]({% post_url 2022-05-02-Tillkomsten-av-nationalkommitten %})
 (in Swedish) goes into more detail about the history of committee.